arthurkirkosa/guidelines.binarcode.com/content/en/devops/resize-forge-ubuntu.md

 ---
-title: Resize the filesystem of a forge ubuntu machine
+title: Resize filesystem
 description: 'How to resize the filesystem of a forge ubuntu machine'
 position: 11
-category: 'Backend Hints'
+category: 'DevOps'
 ---

 Prerequisites: